-At Reassured we can compare multiple policies from some of the UK's leading life insurance providers to help find you the best deal and cover that really meets your needs.
+At Reassured we can compare multiple policies from some of the UK's leading life insurance providers to help find you the best deal we can offer and cover that really meets your needs.

 But there will be a few differences when securing cover as it’s likely renters and homeowners will require different types of cover.